Rights Of Individual Moral Agents Defined & Explained

 Without property rights:

-your actions are futile
+Your actions are futile

-your time is stolen
+Your time is stolen

-your planning becomes impossible
+Your planning becomes impossible

-your survival becomes dependent on the whims of others
+Your survival becomes dependent on the whims of others

 If you have no right to property, you have no right to life.

-4. The Right to Self-Determination (sovereignty)
+4. The Right to Privacy

-It is derived from:
+Privacy is derived from:

 You need privacy to think freely, act freely, and own your own information.